Cancers of the Oral Mucosa

 Lymph node examination is of paramount importance, and general examination and, possibly, endoscopy, may be indicated to detect metastases or second primary tumors.
 From 30-80% of patients with oral cancer have metastases in the cervical lymph nodes at presentation.
 Oral cancer predominantly metastasizes locally and to regional lymph nodes, primarily in the anterior neck.
 Later, dissemination to the lungs, liver, or bones may occur.

-Any chronic oral lesion should be regarded with suspicion, especially when found in an older patient, when lesions appear (see History), with induration, with fixation to underlying tissues, with any recent changes in appearance, with associated lymphadenopathy, or with no obvious explanation for the lesion.
+Any chronic oral lesion, over 2-3 weeks, should be regarded with suspicion when found in an older or young patient, when lesions appear (see History) with induration, with fixation to underlying tissues, with any recent changes in appearance, with associated lymphadenopathy, and without obvious explanation for the lesion.
 Examine the entire mucosa because widespread dysplastic mucosa (field change) or a second neoplasm (see Staging) may be present.
 Carefully record the location of suspicious lesions, preferably on a standard topographic diagram.

 Table 1.
 Practical Clinical Tool for Evaluating Oral Mucosal Lesions